Top 8 best landscaping rock types for Colorado and expert guide

 8. Flagstone: Premium hardscaping material

-Flat sedimentary slabs create solid surfaces perfect for formal landscaping applications.
-Available in Colorado buff and red varieties, flagstone represents premium types landscaping rocks for sophisticated designs.
+Flat sedimentary slabs create solid surfaces perfect for formal hardscaping applications.
+Available in Colorado buff and red varieties, flagstone represents premium types of rocks for sophisticated designs.

 Colorado advantage: Available in local Colorado buff and red varieties, flagstone provides durable surfaces that complement regional architecture and natural surroundings.